X

 Add Code Through The Header.PHP File

 You will need to access your files through your cPanel or FTP client portal.
-We will use the Bluehost cPanel for this example.
+For this example, we will use the Bluehost cPanel.

 In this folder, go to wp-content » themes.
-Locate the active theme you are using on your site and select it.
+Then, locate the active theme you are using on your site and select it.
 Finally, find the header.php file within this file and right-click to Edit.

 cpanel edit header